menaattia/arabic-fake-news/README.md

 ## Installation

-Run the following to setup the conda environment and install the requirements:
+Run the following to clone this repository:

 <pre>
 <code>